mikeoliphant/NeuralAudio/README.md

 # Underlying Libraries and Performance

-NeuralAudio uses the [NAM core](https://github.com/sdatkinson/NeuralAmpModelerCore) codebase for handling WaveNet models.
+[RTNeural](https://github.com/jatinchowdhury18/RTNeural) is used for RTNeural keras models and most NAM models.

-[RTNeural](https://github.com/jatinchowdhury18/RTNeural) is used for NAM LSTM models and RTNeural keras models.
+The official NAM WaveNet model architectures ("Standard", "Lite", "Feather", "Nano") are loaded using RTNeural by default, and use pre-compiled static architectures.
+Other NAM WaveNet model architectures will fall back on using the [NAM Core implementation](https://github.com/sdatkinson/NeuralAmpModelerCore).

-A subset of RTNeural LSTM models are processed using pre-compiled static architectures (increasing performance).
+A subset of LSTM models are processed using pre-compiled static architectures (increasing performance).
 Currently the following architectures are accelerated:

 - LSTM 1x8
 - LSTM 1x12